cmayron/Legal-Calculus/README.md

 consequence‑bearing execution, because as autonomy increases, procedural constraints outperform prohibition.

-The LCES architecture is built as a constitutional operating system that governs operational movement rather than outputs.
+The LCES™ architecture is built as a constitutional operating system that governs operational movement rather than outputs.
 Its core layers define admissibility, authority boundaries, workflow fidelity, and effect‑binding constraints, ensuring that no actor—human or machine—can move, authorize, or